 Dataset Open Access

-A set of 300 most frequent nouns have been extracted from the Russian National Corpus.
+A set of 300 most frequent nouns has been extracted from the Russian National Corpus.
 Then, each method or resource, including RuThes, produced at most five hypernyms, if possible.
 In case it is not possible, missing answers treated as empty results.
 This resulted in 9 322 unique non-empty subsumption pairs that have been passed for crowdsourcing annotation on the Yandex.Toloka microtask platform.
 Each pair has been annotated by seven different annotators whose mother tongue is Russian and the age is at least 20 by February 1, 2017.

 The layout of the human intelligence task (HIT) design assumes the direct answer to a simple question: does the given pair of words represent a meaningful is-a relation?
 Since the crowd workers are not expert lexicographers and this question might be difficult for them, it has been rephrased as “Is it correct that a kitten is a kind of mammal?” (in Russian).